dhimmel/rephetio-manuscript/manuscript.md

 ![
 **The growth the Project Rephetio corpus on Thinklab over time.**
 This figure shows Project Rephetio contributions by user over time.
-Each band represented the cumulative contribution of a Thinklab user to [discussions](https://think-lab.github.io/p/rephetio/discussion/) in the Rephetio project [@KUVxzxrS].
+Each band represented the cumulative contribution of a Thinklab user to [discussions](https://think-lab.github.io/p/rephetio/discussion/) in Project Rephetio [@KUVxzxrS].
 Users are ordered by date of first contribution.
 Users who contributed over 4,500 characters are named.
 The square root transformation of characters written per user accentuates the activity of new contributors, thereby emphasizing collaboration and diverse input.